DrTheodor/mc-queue/README.md

 # Queue Mod
-A FabricMC library mod, that allows you to schedule tasks.
+A FabricMC library mod, that allows you to queue tasks and split them into steps that run over multiple of ticks.

 ## Example Usage